stereobooster/test-coverage-calculation/README.md

 }
 ```

-This code has 3 branches (or 4, depending on how you define "branches"):
+This code has 3 or 4 branches (depending on how you define "branches"):

 ```mermaid
 flowchart LR